dms-vep/Nipah_Malaysia_RBP_DMS_mAb_8G3/README.md

 ## Information about project
 This repo contains data and analyses from deep mutational scanning experiments on the Nipah virus RBP that were done using pseudotyped lentiviruses.
 All experiments were performed on the reference Nipah genome sequenced during the original outbreak in Malaysia [NC_002728.1](https://www.ncbi.nlm.nih.gov/nuccore/NC_002728.1).
 Thirty two amino acids were removed from the cytoplasmic tail to improve lentivirus titers, and all residues between RBP reference sites 71 and 602 contain every possible single missense mutation.
 Stop codons were designed to occur at every other position from positions 71 to 234.

+For escape mapping, three concentrations of mAb 8G3 were used to select for escape mutations (0.5,0.7,1.2 µg/mL).

 ## Details of repo
 The analysis is mostly run by [dms-vep-pipeline-3](https://github.com/dms-vep/dms-vep-pipeline-3), which is included as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).